A Coaching Model Created By Theano Kalavana, Business Coach CYPRUS

 Coach has to check through powerful questioning how leaders’ goals and actions resonate with them.
 Encourage them to talk about the value that they have about their goals and actions.
 Coach owes to support client’s value-based goals so that they can reach them.
-Reaching goals is never a straight line and journey is considered as an important part, not the end result.
-Therefore, it is essential for the coach not to be judgemental but to be fully appreciating all the efforts the client is putting in the process.
+Reaching goals is never a straight line and the journey is considered as an important part, not the result.
+Therefore, it is essential for the coach not to be judgemental but to be fully appreciating all the efforts the client is putting into the process.

 Motion Questions work well when clients are not ready for action and they focus more on the process.
-Questions such as “what would make sense to do now?” or “Think of someone who experience the opposite thoughts and emotions from you, what do you think will be his/her first steps at the moment?”.
+Questions such as “what would make sense to do now?” or “Think of someone who experiences the opposite thoughts and emotions from you, what do you think will be his/her first steps at the moment?”.

 Reaching goals requires a sense of commitment; therefore, the coach is entitled to encourage clients to make commitments to their selves and /or the coach.
 Commitment facilitates the action plan of the client and creates a structure in which the coach will help the client to make their shift and reach their goals.
 Commitment needs to be realistic and doable for the client, even if the coach feels that the client can reach much more, the coach is obliged to follow what the client forms as his/her commitment.

-Finally, one of the most important skills throughout helping a client to reach their goals through small or big actions is to use acknowledgement.
+Finally, one of the most important skills throughout helping a client to reach their goals through small or big actions is to use acknowledgment.
 Acknowledgment is one of the most powerful services of a coach, it means commenting positively on any small shift that the client achieved.
 It is a source of empowerment and motivation for the client to stay engaged and keep working towards reaching their bigger goals.

 Some of the basic questions that can be used to encourage client’s reach their goals through actions are:

 - What can be your next steps based on this awareness?